The Elephant in the Room is Cancer. Tea is the Relief Conversation Provides.

 Please read the guidelines below before submitting using the form at the bottom of this page.

 Our Brand Director will reach out to you once your submission has been reviewed.
-Because of the influx of submissions we receive, this will take a minimum of two weeks.
+Because of the influx of submissions we receive, this can take a few weeks.

 Most articles submitted will be shared only on our website, as we post three articles a week: Monday, Wednesday, and Friday.
-Due to the amount of submissions we receive, articles are scheduled up to three months in advance.
+Due to the amount of submissions we receive, articles are scheduled many months in advance.

 Current Website Submission Theme:

 We have four quarterly print magazines that come out in March, June, September, and December.
 Each magazine issue adheres to a specific theme, and only submissions on those themes will be considered for the magazine.
 While we would love to include every submission in one of our magazines, we unfortunately are unable to do so.
-See below for the full list of magazine themes for the year.
+All submissions not selected for a magazine will be published to our website.

 Current Magazine Submission Theme: